hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0500-output.md

 # OUTPUT

-OUTPUT is an action that allows user to view results.
-OUTPUT can be used to save dataset result in a file.
+OUTPUT is an action that allows users to view results.
+OUTPUT can be used to save dataset results in a file.
 There are a few ways to generate output.

-Following examples show how you can simply view results.
-'NAMED' allows you to label your outputs, and it's very useful when you have many outputs.
+The following examples demonstrate how you can simply view results.
+'NAMED' allows you to label your outputs making it very useful when you have multiple outputs.

 **Example**